junesirius/junesirius.github.io/_posts/Supernatural/SPN_Angst/SPN-Angst-whole-novel.md

 <br>

-Castiel tumbles onto the cement ground, his body crashing onto the solidity of the real world.
+Castiel tumbles onto the cement ground, his body crashing onto the concrete of the real world.
 His mind takes a second to register.

 He looks behind him frantically.
-But there is just the air, the walls, the static surrounding of a small town's back-alley.
-The Earth.
+But there is just air, walls, the still surrounding of a small town's back-alley.
+Earth.

-No tree, no monster, no Dean.
+No dying tree, no monster, no Dean.

 "No, no, no, no, no!"
-Castiel gets to his feet, fists punching the colorfully painted wall, as if it can tear apart the bricks to reveal the opening again.
-As if Dean is right on the other side of the wall.
+Castiel gets to his feet, fists punching the brightly painted wall, as if it can tear apart the bricks to reveal the opening again.
+As if Dean is waiting right on the other side of the wall.

-"You have to take me back again, Ajay!"
-He calls out behind him.
+"You have to take me back again, Ajay!" he calls out behind him.

 "I don't think Ajay can take you anywhere now."
 The voice makes his blood cold.
-Castiel looks back, realizing belatedly the whole place's air is buzzing with archangel's power.
-The street lamps over head flicker once and blow up.
+Castiel looks back, realizing belatedly the whole place's air is buzzing with an archangel's power.
+The street lamps overhead flicker once and blow up.

 "Raphael."
-Castiel turns around slowly, his back pressed to the wall.
+Castiel turns around slowly, his back pressed against the wall.
 Cornered.

-Raphael is in a female vessel this time, the woman body is a few inches shorter than him.
+Raphael is in a female vessel this time, the woman's body a few inches shorter than him.
 But the true form behind that vessel's face is still gigantic and dazzling bright.

-Castiel reaches to his inside, testing his grace.
-The fuel in tank is so low that he can barely feel it, the energy flowing sluggishly like he's trying to fetch out the last drop of water in a bottle.
+Castiel reaches inward, testing his grace.
+The fuel in the tank is so low that he can barely feel it, the energy flowing sluggishly like he's trying to fetch out the last drop of water in a bottle.
 Zero chance this time then.

 Raphael steps towards him, looking up at his face.
 The vial with his essence that he gave Ajay not long ago is in her grip, his grace swirling gently inside the glass, soft and bright.
 The rogue reaper's body is limp by his cab on the ground, eyes burned out.
 Two other angels stand by the body.